SingularityNET-Archive/SingularityNET-Archive/Docs/Doc-001-QADAO-Open-Source-AI-Workflow.md

 Most of this draft is sourced from the Langchain website - https://www.langchain.com/ Using this as a starting point to draft our own approach.

+A RAG workflow refines generalist AI models with local domain knowledge.
+This allows for clear ownership of data, more timely updates and local community safeguarding.

 # Methods
 ## Retrieval